catalyst-team/catalyst/docs/index.rst

 PyTorch framework for Deep Learning research and development.
-It focuses on reproducibility, rapid experimentation, and codebase reuse so you can create something new rather than writing another regular train cycle.
+It focuses on reproducibility, rapid experimentation, and codebase reuse so you can create something new rather than write another regular train loop.

 Break the cycle - use the Catalyst_!